mvila/ec2-backup/README.md

 ## Configuration

-  Edit the `config.json` to set up your AWS credentials.
+Put your AWS credentials in the `config.json` file.

 ## Usage

-    Usage: ec2-backup
+    $ ec2-backup

-    Options: no option for now.

-To automatically launch `ec2-backup` each night, you can add a cron job with `crontab -e`:
+To automatically launch `ec2-backup` every night, just add a cron job like this:

     0 4 * * * /path/to/ec2-backup.coffee >> /var/log/ec2-backup.log 2>&1

 ## License

 MIT